Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Acknowledgment

 \begin{IEEEbiography}[{ }]{Chee-Keong Kwoh} received the bachelor's degree in electrical engineering (first class) and the master's degree in industrial system engineering from the National University of Singapore in 1987 and 1991, respectively.
 He received the PhD degree from the Imperial College of Science, Technology and Medicine, University of London, in 1995.
 He has been with the School of Computer Science and Engineering, Nanyang Technological University (NTU) since 1993.
 He is the programme director of the MSc in Bioinformatics programme at NTU.
 His research interests include data mining, soft computing and graph-based inference; applications areas include bioinformatics and biomedical engineering.
 He has done significant research work in his research areas and has published many quality international conferences and journal papers.
 He is an editorial board member of the International Journal of Data Mining and Bioinformatics; the Scientific World Journal; Network Modeling and Analysis in Health Informatics and Bioinformatics; Theoretical Biology Insights; and Bioinformation.
 He has been a guest editor for many journals such as Journal of Mechanics in Medicine and Biology, the International Journal on Biomedical and Pharmaceutical Engineering and others.
-He has often been invited as an organizing member or referee and reviewer for a number of premier conferences and journals including GIW, IEEE BIBM, RECOMB, PRIB, BIBM, ICDM and iCBBE.
 He is a member of the Association for Medical and Bio-Informatics, Imperial College Alumni Association of Singapore.
-He has provided many services to professional bodies in Singapore and was conferred the Public Service Medal by the President of Singapore in 2008. \end{IEEEbiography}
+He has provided many services to professional bodies in Singapore and was conferred the Public Service Medal by the President of Singapore in 2008.
+He is a senior member of the IEEE. \end{IEEEbiography}